 The importance of laws, whether they be those that govern the class, the school, or the country are consistently reinforced throughout regular school days.
 This is reinforced when writing our school behaviour code and through school assemblies.
 Pupils are taught the value and reasons behind laws; that they govern and protect us; the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police & fire service etc. are included regularly throughout the year and help reinforce this message.
 Our Y6 children attend Crucial Crew every year which gives them the opportunity to develop an understanding of how to live safely and within the boundaries of the law of the country through a workshop approach led by a range of professional services.

-Through our clear expectations laid down in the school behaviour policy and behaviour code pupils develop an understanding of the importance of treating others as they would wish to be treated.
+Through our clear expectations laid down in the school behaviour policy and behaviour code, as well as hearing bible stories that focus on this, pupils develop an understanding of the importance of treating others as they would wish to be treated.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.

 Assemblies and discussions concerning prejudices and prejudice-based judgements are supported by learning in RE and PSHE.
 Pupils are given the opportunity as part of the R.E. curriculum to visit different places of worship.
 Members of different faiths or religions are invited into school to share their knowledge and beliefs first-hand which will enhance learning for our pupils.

 As part of our teaching of PSHE in school, each half-term the children take part in a Heroes session.
 This is a whole school initiative led by year 6 representatives.
 Children are given the opportunity to discuss different issues within their peer group.